-- The α -estimations for measurements (Table 6) indicate that there could be some heavy tail behavior present in the distributions, as observed in the CCDF plots.
-The shape in Figure 7(b) is representative for the CCDFs of session duration for all measurements.
-We observe clear multi-modal behavior, which means that the heuristic approach of locating the cutoff points, as described in [17], should be used. - Both session sizes and durations appear to be drawn from a single, similar distribution when inspecting only sessions that have transmitted at least one piece (Figure 7).
+• The $\alpha$ -estimations for measurements (Table 6) indicate that there could be some heavy tail behavior present in the distributions, as observed in the CCDF plots.
+The shape in Figure 6(b) is representative for the CCDFs of session duration for all measurements.
+We observe clear multi-modal behavior, which means that the heuristic approach of locating the cutoff points, as described in [17], should be used.